sjlouw/sjlouw.github.io/source/_posts/2014-12-14-ospf-lsas-areas-networks-timers.markdown

 1. If the NSSA ASBR is also an ABR, **Type7** LSA's will be originated into the NSSA and **Type5** LSA's will be originated into **Area 0**. **Type7** LSA origination into the NSSA, in this case, can be suppressed with `area <AREA_NUM> nssa no-redistribution`.

-2. If multiple ABR's only one will perform NSSA Type7 to Type5 translation, based on ABR with highest **Router-ID**.
+2. If NSSA has multiple ABR's only one will perform Type7 to Type5 translation, based on ABR with highest **Router-ID**.

 3. If the Forwarding Address (FA) = 0.0.0.0, it means traffic MUST be sent towards **Advertising Router** address to reach destination.